Interval edge estimation in SAR images: An application

-Figure~\ref{fig.regiao1} contains results relative to edge detection in rectangle $1$.
 We observe that the confidence intervals are quite narrow (the smallest interval length equals $3$ pixels), except for the first two detection windows.
 In the second window there are less pixels in light regions than in dark regions, in which there is more noise, hence the wider confidence interval.
 This happens because edge detection becomes quite challenging under complex, rich textures.
 We also note that the estimated edge is typically located in areas in which the differences in texture are largest; see, e.g., the first window.

-A challenging situation for edge detection can be seen in rectangle(region) $2$ of Figure~\ref{fig.imagemSAR}.
+A challenging situation for edge detection can be seen in rectangle (region) $2$ of Figure~\ref{fig.imagemSAR}.
 There we notice two fairly different textures, but it is not easy to identify where exactly lies the frontier.
 The results of edge detection for this region are presents in Figure~\ref{fig.regiao2}.
 Note that, in all detection windows, the confidence intervals are fairly wide; the smallest interval length is $5$ pixels (last detection window) and the widest interval covers $26$ pixels (next to last detection window).
 In challenging situations such as this interval estimation becomes quite useful since it signals that point edge detection may not be reliable.

-Edge detection in rectangle (region) 3 of Figure~\ref{fig.imagemSAR} is even more challenging that in rectangle (region) $2$ because the edge divides the image in two regions with textures that are visually very diffuse.
+Edge detection in rectangle (region) $3$ of Figure~\ref{fig.imagemSAR} is even more challenging than in rectangle (region) $2$ because the edge divides the image in two regions with textures that are visually very diffuse.
 The detection results are displayed in Figure~\ref{fig.regiao3}.

 We note that the interval lengths are nearly the same in all detection windows.
 None of interval lengths exceeds $11$ pixels.
 We conclude that, despite the aforementioned difficulty, the KW detector yields accurate edge estimates.